Protests over Israel's war in Gaza snarl traffic outside Oscars

-LOS ANGELES (AP) — Stars are arriving at the 96th Academy Awards, where protests over Israel's war in Gaza are taking place near the Dolby Theatre in Los Angeles.
+LOS ANGELES (AP) — Protests over over Israel's war in Gaza snarled traffic around the Academy Awards on Sunday, slowing stars' arrival at the red carpet and turning the Oscar spotlight toward the ongoing conflict.

 Scattered demonstrations were held in the vicinity around the Oscars on Sunday.
 Los Angeles police, which had expected protests, beefed up their already extensive presence.
-The Dolby Theatre and the red carpet leading into it are cordoned off for several blocks in every direction, though protesters disrupted traffic for some making their way to the awards.
+The Dolby Theatre and the red carpet leading into it are cordoned off for several blocks in every direction.

-Among the early arrivals Sunday were Jamie Lee Curtis, last year's best supporting actress winner, Oscar-winner Marlee Matlin and members of the Osage Nation, who will join Scott George to perform "Wahzhazhe" from "Killers of the Flower Moon."
+But protesters carrying signs and chanting for ceasefire disrupted traffic near security checkpoints on Sunset Blvd.
+Some arrivals were slowed by as much as an hour.
+Some protesters shouted “Shame!” at those trying to reach the Oscars.
+Police in helmets and wielding batons declared an unlawful assembly and threatened arrest.

+Several attendees, including Billie Eilish and Finneas, best song nominees for "What Was I Made For?" from "Barbie," wore pins for Gaza.
+Ava DuVernay and Ramy Youssef were also among those wearing pins.

 The Oscars, kicking off on ABC at 7 p.m.
 EDT Sunday, are springing forward an hour earlier than usual due to daylight saving time.
 But aside from the time shift, this year's show is going for many tried-and-true Academy Awards traditions.
 Jimmy Kimmel is back as host.
 Past winners are flocking back as presenters.
 And a big studio epic is poised for a major awards haul.